-1) we should begin calling most “reform” organizations, and indeed thousands of non-profits all over the country, “dark money groups;”
+- We should begin calling most “reform” organizations, and indeed thousands of nonprofits all over the country, “dark money groups;”

-3) we should make clear to citizens that most non-profits in America probably qualify as “dark money” groups, including most groups to which they themselves belong;
+- We should make clear to citizens that most nonprofits in America probably qualify as “dark money” groups, including most groups to which they themselves belong;

-5) if the test is a fact and intent based test into whether the speaker “intended to influence an election,” then we have the same Constitutional vagueness problem that led the Supreme Court to narrow the meaning of “purpose of influencing an election” to “express advocacy” in Buckley.
-The anti-speech forces tend to be fine with vagueness, because at heart they do want to restrict or discourage speech – at least some speech – and vague laws serve that purpose very well, as Buckley recognized.
+- If the test is a fact and intent based test into whether the speaker “intended to influence an election,” then we have the same Constitutional vagueness problem that led the Supreme Court to narrow the meaning of the “purpose of influencing an election” language in the Federal Election Campaign Act to “express advocacy” in Buckley.
+The anti-speech forces tend to be fine with vagueness, because they do want to restrict or discourage speech – at least some speech – and vague laws serve that purpose very well, as Buckley recognized.

 In either case, “dark money” is a term used not to enlighten, but to scare Americans into approving of sweeping new laws, invading privacy in ways never before seen in American politics, and giving enormous authority to state regulators to pry into Americans’ political lives and create, as desired, lists of enemies and targets for government attack.